Rogan josh: Etymology

-A number of origins of the name have been suggested.
-Rawghan means "clarified butter" or "oil" in Persian, while jōš means to "stew" or "braise" and ultimately derives from the verb jōšīdan meaning "to boil".
-Rogan josh, by this definition, may mean "stewed in ghee".
-An alternative etymology is that the name derives from the Kashmiri word roghan, "red", along with the word either for "meat", (gošt) often romanized as "rogan ghosht" or "gosht", or a word meaning "juice", giving possible meanings of "red meat" or "red juice".
-The exact etymology remains uncertain as both "rogan josh" and "rogan ghosht" are used to refer to the dish and it is unclear which of the names is the original.
+A variety of origins of the name have been suggested. روغن roghen means "ghee, clarified butter" or "oil" in Persian, while جوش jōš means to "stew" or "braise" and ultimately derives from the verb جوشاندن jōšīdan, "to boil".
+Rogan josh, by this definition, would mean "stewed in ghee".
+An alternative etymology is that the name derives from the Kashmiri word roghan, "red", along with either gošt, "meat", often romanised as "rogan ghosht" or "gosht", or a word meaning "juice", giving possible meanings of "red meat" or "red juice".
+The exact etymology remains uncertain as both "rogan josh" and "rogan ghosht" are used for the dish, and it is unclear which of the names is the original.

 Origin

-Rogan josh is a staple of Kashmiri cuisine and is one of the main dishes of the Kashmiri multi-course meal, the wazwan.
-The dish was originally brought to Kashmir by the Mughals, whose cuisine was, in turn, influenced by Persian cuisine.
-The unrelenting summer heat of the central Indian plains took the Mughals frequently to the country's northern region, Kashmir, which has a cooler climate because of its elevation and latitude.
+In Persian cuisine, rogan josh was a dish of meat fried in hot butter.
+It was brought to North India by the Mughals in the 16th century.
+According to the food historian Lizzie Collingham, the summer heat of the central Indian plains led the Mughals to spend time in the cooler northern region of Kashmir, bringing their cuisine with them.
+They then made use of Kashmiri herbs to colour and flavour their food.
+Rogan josh has become a staple of Kashmiri cuisine and is one of the main dishes of the Kashmiri multi-course meal, the wazwan.
+Chilli peppers became available in India after the Portuguese brought them to Goa early in the 16th century.
+The ancient spice trade had long since brought other spices from East Asia to the Indian subcontinent.

+Rogan Josh has developed from a mildly-spiced Persian dish to a Kashmiri dish red with herbs in the time of the Mughal Empire, to a British Indian restaurant dish red with tomatoes and red peppers.
+The spice trade had long since brought spices to India.

 Preparation

+The deep red of rogan josh traditionally comes from herbs such as dyer's alkanet, a plant used as a dyestuff.

 Rogan josh consists of pieces of lamb or mutton braised with a gravy flavoured with garlic, ginger and aromatic spices (clove, bay leaves, cardamom, and cinnamon), and in some versions incorporating onions or yoghurt.
-After initial braising, the dish may be finished using the dampokhtak slow-cooking technique.
-Its characteristic deep red colour traditionally comes from dried flowers or root of Alkanna tinctoria (ratan jot) and from liberal amounts of dried, deseeded Kashmiri red chilli (lal mirch).
+After initial braising, the dish is often finished using the dampokhtak slow-cooking technique.
+Its characteristic deep red colour traditionally comes from herbs such as the dried flowers or root of Alkanna tinctoria (ratan jot, dyer's alkanet) or from Kashmiri red chilli (lal mirch).

 There are different approaches in preparation.
-Some use praan, a local form of shallot, and petals of maval, the cockscomb flower, for colouring (and for its supposed "cooling" effect); others may add yoghurt and asafoetida to give additional body and flavor.
+Some use praan, a local form of shallot, and petals of maval, the cockscomb flower, for colouring (and for its supposed "cooling" effect); others add yoghurt and asafoetida to give additional body and flavour.